cybertec-postgresql/pg_cgroups/README.md

 CPU parameters
 --------------

-- `pg_cgroups.cpu_share` (`integer`, default 100000)
+- `pg_cgroups.cpu_share` (`integer`, default -1)

   This corresponds to the cgroup cpu parameter `cpu.cfs_quota_us` and defines the percentage of CPU bandwidth that can be used by PostgreSQL.
-  The unit is 1/1000 of a percent, so the default value 100000 stands for 100%.
+  The unit is 1/1000 of a percent, so 100000 stands for 100% of one CPU core.
   The minimum value is 1000, which stands for 1%.

+  The default value -1 means &ldquo;no limit&rdqo;.

   To allow PostgreSQL to use more than one CPU fully, set the parameter to a value greater than 100000.